prasanna98iot/Java_Programs/README.md

 # Java_Programs
-Here I am uploading the Java which I've Coded.
+Here I am uploading the Java programs which I've Coded.
 Before Executing any Java program (.java files) Please rename it as Main.java and Execute it.

 Program 1:  PRINTING THE CHARACTERS IN DESCENDING ORDER & REMOVING DUPLICATES.